-Students who fail to meet SAP requirements while on Financial Aid Probation status, as a result of failing to meet the terms and conditions of the academic plan agreed to as a condition to being placed on Financial Aid Probation status, will be Dropped unless the Student is granted a waiver by the Provost of Remington College.
-A Student must submit a written request for a waiver to the Campus Dean.
-If the Campus Dean determines the waiver request has merit, the waiver request shall be forwarded to the Provost of Remington College for review.
+Students who fail to meet SAP requirements while on Financial Aid Probation status, as a result of failing to meet the terms and conditions of the academic plan agreed to as a condition to being placed on Financial Aid Probation status, will be Dropped unless the Student appeals the decision to be dropped and is granted a waiver by the Provost of Remington College.
+Students who believe they have extenuating circumstances, such as illness, injury, the death of a relative, or a learning disability, may appeal the decision to be dropped.
+As part of the appeal, students must submit a written statement explaining their circumstances and documentation to support their claim, which may include: